GoogleCloudPlatform/distributed-load-testing-using-kubernetes/README.md

     gke-ws-0e365264-node-jdcz   kubernetes.io/hostname=gke-ws-0e365264-node-jdcz   Ready
     gke-ws-0e365264-node-kp3d   kubernetes.io/hostname=gke-ws-0e365264-node-kp3d   Ready

 The target tag is the node name prefix up to `-node` and is formatted as `gke-CLUSTER-NAME-[...]-node`.
+For example, if your node name is `gke-mycluster-12345678-node-abcd`, the target tag would be `gke-mycluster-12345678-node`.

 Now to create the firewall rule, execute the following:

     $ gcloud compute firewall-rules create FIREWALL-RULE-NAME --allow=tcp:8089 --target-tags gke-CLUSTER-NAME-[...]-node